mattwar/Klint/README.md

     -delete               deletes all cached schemas
-    -cluster <name>       the current cluster in scope (if no connection specified) -database <name>      the current database in scope (if not specified by connection)
+    -cluster <name>       the current cluster in scope (if no connection specified) -database <name>      the current database in scope (if not specified by connection) -disable <codes>      a comma separated list of diagnostic codes to disable

 ### files: